iabhishekrajput/nylo/README.md

 Google killed third-party cookies.
 Your cross-domain analytics broke.
 The industry says you have two options: force users to log in (UID 2.0, LiveRamp) or lose individual-level data (Google Topics API).

 **Nylo is a third option.** It tracks user behavior across your domains using pseudonymous identifiers that never resolve to personal information.
-No cookies, no fingerprinting, no PII.
+No third party cookies, no fingerprinting, no PII.
 Individual-level resolution without knowing who anyone is.

 ## What Nylo Is / Is Not